IMG Seminar Series 03/15/19

-Submitted by Carlos Manzanas on Mon, 01/28/2019 - 2:48pmThis week, the speaker for the IMG Seminar is Dr. Jennifer A. Nichols on Predictive Biomechanical Simulations: Applications to the Musculoskeletal System:
+Submitted by Carlos Manzanas on Thu, 03/14/2019 - 3:50pmThis week, the speakers for the IMG Seminar are:

 IMG research focuses on micro- and nanosystems for healthcare, energy, security, aerospace, transportation, consumer electronics, and other industries.
 Efforts include design, fabrication, characterization, and ultimately deployment of micro and nanotechnologies for a wide variety of applications.
 IMG is playing a leading role in the MIST Center (Multi-functional integrated system technology), an NSF I/UCRC program.